BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 - Wifi password

 - Open Spaces: creating discussion
+  - Use the Google Sheets board!
+(Link posted on Slack) -- Load Google docs app on your phne
   - Post-its, merging similar sessions, moving sessions around
   - The online board is the "single point of truth"
   - Law of two feet: If you're thinking it'll be over soon...